5 Essential Tools for Supply Chain Risk Management

 That’s all well and good for physical supply chains, but what about digital ones?
 After all, risks to technology vendors like cloud services providers and operations software companies can be just as costly as risks to physical suppliers.
 Bitsight Discover is a tool designed to help businesses map their digital supply chains using externally available data.
 This tool can be used to identify fourth- and fifth-tier connections and single points of failure that could introduce additional risk.

-2. Environmental Risk Solutions
+2. Environmental risk solutions

 Artificial intelligence and big data are now being employed to help businesses predict and respond to weather events faster than ever before.
 These solutions use a combination of forecasting data, real-time updates on infrastructure status, historical data, and compliance factors to deliver risk insights that would not have been possible in the past.